riteshsingh1/laravel-starter/readme.md

 * Based on bootstrap 4
 * Auth Scaffolding
+* Email Verification on registration
 * Integrated admin panel tempelate
+* Noty for notifications on frontend
 * Passport Setup for api auth
 * VueX setup
+* MediaLibrary (Spatie/MediaLibrary) for image and video uploads

 ## Steps to install